a-lafrance/reservoir-buf/README.md

 # reservoir-buf
-Really simple interning in Rust
+Dead simple interning in Rust

 **NOTE: This is a very early-stage project that for now I'm mostly only using in personal stuff**